sisudata/chromatic-encoding/README.md

 #### Neural Networks

-For hyperparameter optimization and execution, `nn/run.sh` looks for `RAY_ADDRESS` to be set (can be set to `auto` for ray to automatically connect to ray if it's running on the same node).
+For hyperparameter optimization and execution, `nn/run.sh` looks for `RAY_ADDR` to be set (can be set to `auto` for ray to automatically connect to ray if it's running on the same node).
 If unset, `nn/run.sh` runs in a debug/toy mode with light settings.

 Invoking `nn/run.sh` will only run hyperparameter optimization (HPO) in parallel, but will run different encoding/dataset/truncation triplets serially